pjbiggs/SING_aotearoa_2019/README.md

 Now we are going to look at 5 regions of the chloroplast genome where we know there are SNPs that help us locate our samples.
 Please be aware there are many other SNPs beyond these 5 we are interested in that might also be interesting in a fuller analysis.  **Because mapping causes slight variations in the way the bases are mapped by changing the coordinates, we have to look at a region and then the sequence within that.**

 The following table shows 5 regions for us to look at.
-Again, using these regions in the code below, as well as the supplied DNA sequence, please make a note of the DNA base that is the 4th one after the sequence supplied in the table below, as that is our DNA base of interest:
+Again, using these regions in the code block below, as well as the supplied DNA sequence, please make a note of the DNA base that is the 4th one after the sequence supplied in the table below, as that is our DNA base of interest:

 | Marker name | Primer sequence    |  Specificity  | Allele targeted | Reference | start | end   |
 |-------------|--------------------|:-------------:|:---------------:|:---------:|-------|-------|